spermplatinum/Umit-interactive-mouthguard/README.md

     *   Gentle biting on force buttons simulates left/right mouse clicks.
     *   Long presses can switch modes or power off the device.

-*(Refer to Figure 24-27 in the project report for diagrams of the principle of operation)*

 ### AI Integration
 A lightweight neural network runs on the Umit microchip: